clayne/SSEModdingGuide/README.md

 # Preparations
-This section will instruct you on preparing your copy of SSE for modding.
+This section will explain the preparations needed to mod SSE.

 Before adding any mods to your game, you will need to do the following:
 1. Install SSE outside of a Windows protected folder (Program Files, Program Files (x86), etc.).